How to look for records of... Inquisitions post mortem: land ownership and inheritance in the medieval and early modern periods

 |1483-1485||Richard III||C 141, E 149|

-Alternatively, these are calendared in detail in the Calendar of inquisitions post mortem for the reign of Henry VII, which is available in the reading rooms at The National Archives.
+Alternatively they are calendared in detail in the Calendar of inquisitions post mortem for the reign of Henry VII, which is available in our reading rooms.
 The calendar refers to C 142 as C. Series II and E 150 as E. Series II.

 Many local record societies have published translations of inquisitions post mortem for their counties.
-Ask in The National Archives' Library for help in identifying what is available, using Texts and calendars.
+Ask in our reading rooms for help in identifying what is available using Texts and Calendars.